jenkins-x/jx-docs/content/en/community/maintainer_guide/_index.md

 ## Requirements of becoming a maintainer

-If you are a long time Jenkins X contributor, you should consider becoming a maintainer.
+If you are a long time JayeX contributor, you should consider becoming a maintainer.

-- Active contributions in Jenkins X community for atleast 6 months
+- Active contributions in JayeX community for atleast 6 months
   - Pull requests making changes to code or documentation
   - Review PRs from new contributors
   - Answer questions from the community in the slack channel
   - Answer questions in github issues
-- Approval from the current Jenkins X maintainers/TOC (Technical Oversight Committee)
+- Approval from the current JayeX maintainers/TOC (Technical Oversight Committee)

 Once you are ready to become a maintainer, open a PR to the jx-community repository.